instructlab/instructlab/README.md

 ### Chat with the model

-- Before you start tuning your model and adding new Skills and Knowledge, check out it's baseline performance.
+- Before you start tuning your model and adding new Skills and Knowledge, check out its baseline performance.
   This way, you'll be able to tell whether the model has learned from your contributions!

   **Note:** Because you're serving the model in one terminal window, you'll likely have to create a new window and re-activate your Python virtual environment to run the following command: